Luana Waikiki

 No analysis available

-Several listings explicitly note that units/lanai offer views of Friday night fireworks (directly from the unit/lanai).
-This directly satisfies the fireworks_view definition with high confidence.
+Several public remarks explicitly state that units/lanai offer views of Friday night fireworks from the building.
+This is direct evidence that fireworks are visible from units/lanai.

 No analysis available